samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 **Description**:

 > Run 40min Easy-Moderate, RPE6 and work in 6x30s bursts of high speed, RPE9
-> throughout the run, at least a minute’s’ recovery between bursts.
+> throughout the run, at least a minute of recovery between bursts.

 ### Thursday